Written By: Tracy Gomez

 #5: Decide On the Strain

 When you get your Cannabis plant, choose the strain as well.
+You can do this by going to a site such as weed-seeds.com and selecting the seeds that sound most appealing to you.
 Learn about safety and precautions when deciding on the strain.
 Pick the right Cannabis strain to obtain the desired outcomes.
 The most common strain types are Indica, Sativa, Hybrid, Afghani Kush, Allen Wrench, Amnesia, Banana OG, Bay 11, Berry White, and Blue Dream.

 #6: Germinate the Seeds